ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

   - `format` is what type of nodes to write any newly created directories as (default: `dag-pb`)
   - `hashAlg` is which algorithm to use when creating CIDs for newly created directories (default: `sha2-256`) [The list of all possible values]( https://github.com/multiformats/js-multihash/blob/master/src/constants.js#L5-L343)
   - `flush` is a Boolean value to decide whether or not to immediately flush MFS changes to disk  (default: true)
+  - `mode`: optional UnixFS mode to create the directory with
+  - `mtime`: optional modification time to create the directory with

 **Returns**